 In May I'll be giving a keynote at Australia's nonprofit technology conference, Connecting Up 2013.
 In a recent blog post on the Connecting Up site, I share some examples and reasons nonprofits need to engage with mobile technology.

 Whenever I began a new technology consulting project with a nonprofit, one of the first questions I ask is “Do you have a tech plan?”
 That’s because a good plan is the foundation of being strategic and successful with technology.

 Here are five top benefits I have seen organizations reap from technology planning.

 1. Effort Coordination

-You wouldn’t send your staff out to help people without a plan, so why approach tech – which practically everyone uses in their job – without a plan?
-Like a lighthouse in a storm, a good plan helps you steer your efforts and helps you avoid the rocks of uncertainty.
+You wouldn’t send your staff out to execute on your mission without a plan, so why approach technology – which practically everyone uses in their job – without a plan?
+Like a lighthouse in a storm, a good plan helps you steer your efforts and helps you avoid the rocky shores of uncertainty.

 2. Saving Resources

-Let’s be real, technology can be expensive and confusing.
+Technology can be expensive and confusing.
 Quick fixes and short-sighted “band-aids” lead to spending much more than is necessary.
-The bottom line is that, without a plan, you are being inefficient in your use of resources.
+Without a plan that helps to keep your efforts focused, your organization is being inefficient in your use of resources spent managing technology.